peter-slattery/peter-slattery.github.io/_posts/2025-06-12-handmade-prototyping.md

 - no way to sort cards already in the deck
 - no way to investigate what my deck might be lacking, or have too much of

 But the actual problem isn't that you made something that's wrong... it's that you probably spent a few weeks building it!
-Now, you go to your LGS for the first time, excited to show off your app and... nobody tells you its bad, but they very politely stop showing interest after a few minutes.
+Now, you go to your LGS for the first time, excited to show off your app and... nobody tells you it's bad, but they very politely stop showing interest after a few minutes.
 You've wasted time and money, and now, honestly, how excited are you to keep working on this anymore?

 This is why you should build prototypes!